GusRiva/GusRiva/projects.md

 ### Network of Shared Manuscript Transmission

 In medieval Europe, books where often collections of texts.
-Understanding which texts were brought together in the same codex can be extremely important to understand how texts where read, understood and preserved during the period.
+Investigating which texts were brought together in the same codex can be extremely important to understand how texts where read, understood and preserved during the period.
 Using tools from network analysis, it is possible to gain some global insights into this problems.
 More information <a href='http://gustavofernandezriva.com/2018-08-17-distant-reading-mhg-1/'>here</a>.

 <br/>

-### Others projects I have going on
+## Others projects I have going on

 ### Middle High German Rubrics
 I am considering the ways in which distant reading techniques might be used to explore this rich textual tradition.
 I presented a first attempt at the subject in [a conference last September](http://www.mcda.ugent.be/).
 The database of MHG rubrics I created can be accesed in a [GitHub-Repository](https://github.com/GusRiva/projects_data/tree/master/rubrics).
 I look forward to improve the database in the future and be able to perform better analysis.